 In your organization, you may be relying on a single internal communications tool, which you perceive as reliable and far-reaching.
 Similarly, you may have a broad range of tools that helps you to disperse your message far and wide.

 But how effective are these?
-If you analyze your current operations, can you improve on the internal communications tools that you already have?
+If you analyze your current operations, can you improve on the internal communication tools that you already have?
 When was the last time you checked on the efficacy of your comms tools?

 In this blog, we’re going to look at the array of platforms, services, tools, and applications you can use to make sure your internal comms do their optimal best.
 The essential components of an internal communications tool that helps you reach your entire audience to engage them, inform them, and inspire them.